jodymgustafson/ana-log/readme.md

     logger.addAppender(new ConsoleAppender(), new MemoryAppender());

-You can write your own appender to write messages to anywhere.
+You can create your own appender to write messages to anywhere.
-For example, you may want to write to a file or a REST api or a database.
+For example, you may want to write to a file or a REST API or a database.
 The easiest way to do this is to extend the BaseAppender class and implement the `writeMessage(message: string)` method:

     class MyAppender extends anaLog.BaseAppender {